stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Acquisition method.** Select the method you are using to purchase the item.
 Acquisition methods are configured in [Settings > Orders > Acquisition methods] (../settings/settings_orders/settings_orders/#settings--orders--general--acquisition-methods)
 *   **Automatic export.** Select this checkbox to include the order in automated EDI order export which is triggered when an order is opened if EDI is set up for the associated vendor.
 The account number selected in the [Vendor](#vendor) section of the order will determine which EDI configuration is applied for the export.
 Leave the checkbox blank to prevent automatic export of the purchase order line when opened.
 See [Organizations > Adding integration details to a vendor organization](../organizations/#adding-integration-details-to-a-vendor-organization) for more information about vendor organization integrations.
 Note: if the POL is associated with an account number and acquisition method that matches the integration details on the vendor record, this box may be checked by default.
 *   **Order format.** Select the format of the item you are ordering: Electronic resource, Physical resource, P/E mix, or Other.
 The Order format determines which fields are required in the [Cost details](#cost-details) section and whether the [Physical resource details](#physical-resource-details) or [E-resources details](#e-resources-details) sections are displayed.
+*   **Created on.** This value will be entered by the system upon saving the purchase order line and will include the date and time of creation.
 *   **Receipt date.** The receipt date of the item.
 This field will autofill with the date the purchase order line is fully received, but may also be updated manually.
 *   **Receipt status.** Select the receipt status of the item: Pending or Receipt not required.
 For orders with type **Ongoing**, the receipt status is automatically set to **Ongoing** when the order is saved.
 If no selection is made, the order is created with a receipt status of **Pending**.
 Upon opening the order, the receipt status is automatically set to **Awaiting receipt**.
 Once an order is open, you can edit the Receipt status to **Cancelled**, **Fully received**, **Partially received**, or **Receipt not required**.
 The system will automatically close orders that have resolved both payment and receipt statuses either as “Payment not required” or “Receipt not required” or by reaching “Fully paid” and “Fully received” through actions taken in the Receiving app and the Invoices app.
 It is advisable to consider your library’s needs when defining how to set this field.
 For example, you may want to select “Receipt not required” for one-time e-resource orders so that the order will automatically close once invoice payment is complete.
 Otherwise, if your library doesn’t receive e-resources, a one-time e-resource order may be left open even after payment is complete which could impact your expected results during Fiscal Year rollover.
 *   **Payment status.** Select the payment status of the item: Payment not required or Pending.
 For orders with type **Ongoing**, the payment status is automatically set to **Ongoing** when the order is saved.
 If no selection is made, the order is created with a payment status of **Pending**.
 Upon opening the order, the payment status is automatically set to **Awaiting payment.**  Once an order is open, you can edit the **Payment status** to **Cancelled**, **Partially paid**, **Fully paid**, or **Payment not required**.
 The Payment status is automatically set to **Partially paid** when a connected invoice line with the **Release encumbrance** checkbox unchecked/blank is set to an **Approved** status.
 The system will automatically close orders that have resolved both payment and receipt statuses either as Payment not required” or “Receipt not required” or by reaching “Fully paid” and “Fully received” through actions taken in the Receiving app and the Invoices app.
+*   **Source.** The entity responsible for creating the purchase order line.
+For manually created purchase order lines, this value will be 'User'.
+Other sources include API, EDI, and MARC.
 *   **Donor.** The donor of the item.
 Note: As of the Quesnelia release, this field has been disabled and will be deprecated in 2025.
 Please create donor records from the Organizations app.
 Use the [Donor information](#donor-information) accordion below to add donors to the POL.
 *   **Selector.** The person who chose the item.
 *   **Requester.** The person who requested the item.
 *   **Claiming active.** If this item is eligible for claiming with the vendor, check this box.
 This will activate the **Claiming interval** field.
 *   **Claiming interval.** This field will be autofilled if the corresponding field is configured on the associated vendor record, but may be overridden on the individual purchase order line.
 Enter the desired interval in days.
+*   **Bindery active.** This box is only activated if the **Order format** is 'Physical resource' or 'P/E mix'.
+If this item will be subject to binding its pieces, check this box.
+Checking this box will force a **Receiving workflow** of 'Independent order and receipt quantity'.
+This allows bound items to be created without impacting cost and encumbrance values.
 *   **Cancellation restriction.** If there is a cancellation restriction on the item, select the **Cancellation restriction** checkbox.
 *   **Rush.** If the item needs rush processing, select the **Rush** checkbox.
 This indicator will appear in the Receiving app.
 *   **Collection.** If the item is part of a collection, select the **Collection** checkbox.